-a) Pursuant to Section 108 of the Act read with the Rule 20 of the Companies (Management and Administration) Rules, 2014, as amended from time to time, and all other relevant Rules made under the Act and Regulation 44 of the Listing Regulations, the Company is pleased to provide the facility to the Members to exercise their right to vote on the resolutions proposed to be considered at the AGM by electronic means and the business may be transacted through such voting.
-The cut-off date for the purpose of remote e-voting and voting at the AGM is Friday, September 24, 2021.
-Accordingly, the Members, whose names appear in the Register of Members/list of Beneficial Owners as on Friday, September 24, 2021 are entitled to vote on the Resolutions set forth in this Notice.
+- a) Pursuant to Section 108 of the Act read with the Rule 20 of the Companies (Management and Administration) Rules, 2014, as amended from time to time, and all other relevant Rules made under the Act and Regulation 44 of the Listing Regulations, the Company is pleased to provide the facility to the Members to exercise their right to vote on the resolutions proposed to be considered at the AGM by electronic means and the business may be transacted through such voting.
+The cut-off date for the purpose of remote e-voting and voting at the AGM is Friday, March 24, 2023.
+Accordingly, the Members, whose names appear in the Register of Members/list of Beneficial Owners as on Friday, March 24, 2023 are entitled to vote on the Resolutions set forth in this Notice.
 A person who is not a Member as on the cut-off date should treat this Notice for information purpose only.
 The Members may cast their votes on electronic voting system from place other than the venue of the meeting (remote e-voting).
-The Company has appointed Central Depository Services (India) Limited [CDSL] for facilitating remote e-voting.

-- b) Subject to the applicable provisions of the Act read with the Rules made there under (as amended), the voting rights of the Members shall be in proportion to their shares of the paid up equity share capital of the Company as on the cut-off date for the purpose of remote evoting, being Friday, September 24, 2021.
-Members are eligible to cast vote only if they are holding shares on Friday, September 24, 2021. - c) The remote e-voting period will commence at 9:00 a.m.
-(IST) on Monday, September 27, 2021 and will end at 5:00 p.m.
-(IST) on Wednesday, September 29, 2021.
+The Company has appointed Central Depository Services (India) Limited [CDSL] for facilitating remote e-voting. - b) Subject to the applicable provisions of the Act read with the Rules made there under (as amended), the voting rights of the Members shall be in proportion to their shares of the paid up equity share capital of the Company as on the cut-off date for the purpose of remote e-voting, being Friday, March 27, 2023.
+Members are eligible to cast vote only if they are holding shares on Friday, March 24, 2023. - c) The remote e-voting period will commence at 9:00 a.m.
+(IST) on Friday, 27 March 2023 at 9:00 a.m.
+(IST) and ends on Wednesday, 29 March 2023 at 5:00 p.m.
+(IST).
 During this period, the Members of the Company holding shares in physical form or in dematerialized form as on cut-off date may cast their vote through remote e-voting.
 The remote e-voting module shall be blocked/disabled for voting thereafter. - d) Once the vote on a resolution is cast by the Member, the Member shall not be allowed to change it subsequently or cast the vote again.
-The Members may participate in the AGM even after exercising his/her right to vote through remote e-voting but shall not be allowed to vote again. - e) The facility for voting, either through electronic voting system or ballot/polling paper, shall also be made available at the AGM and the Members attending the AGM and who have not already cast their vote by remote e-voting shall be able to exercise their right at the AGM. - f) A Member may avail of the facility at his/her/its discretion, as per the instructions provided herein: - (i) The voting period begins on September 27, 2021 at 9:00 a.m.
-(IST) and ends on September 29, 2021 at 5:00 p.m.
+The Members may participate in the AGM even after exercising his/her right to vote through remote e-voting but shall not be allowed to vote again. - e) The facility for voting, either through electronic voting system or ballot/polling paper, shall also be made available at the AGM and the Members attending the AGM and who have not already cast their vote by remote e-voting shall be able to exercise their right at the AGM. - f) A Member may avail of the facility at his/her/its discretion, as per the instructions provided herein:

+(i) The voting period begins on Friday, 27 March 2023 at 9:00 a.m.
+(IST) and ends on Wednesday, 29 March 2023 at 5:00 p.m.
 (IST).
-During this period, shareholders' of the Company, holding shares either in physical form or in dematerialized form, as on the cut-off date (record date) i.e. Friday, September 24, 2021 may cast their vote electronically.
+During this period, shareholders' of the Company, holding shares either in physical form or in dematerialized form, as on the cut-off date (record date) i.e. Friday, March 24, 2023 may cast their vote electronically.
 The e-voting module shall be disabled by CDSL for voting thereafter.

-• CDSL E-VOTING SYSTEM
+CDSL E-VOTING SYSTEM